 Our amended and restated certificate of incorporation provides that any of its provisions related topre-business combination activity (including the requirement to deposit proceeds of this offering and the private placement of warrants into the trust account and not release such amounts except in specified circumstances, and to provide redemption rights to public stockholders as described herein) may be amended if approved by holders of 65% of our common stock entitled to vote thereon and corresponding provisions of the trust agreement governing the release of funds from our trust account may be amended if approved by holders of 65% of our common stock entitled to vote thereon.
 In all other instances, our amended and restated certificate of incorporation may be amended by holders of a majority of our outstanding common stock entitled to vote thereon, subject to applicable provisions of the DGCL or applicable stock exchange rules.
-Our initial stockholders, who will collectively beneficially own 20% of our common stock up on the closing of this offering (assuming they do not purchase any units in this offering), may participate in any vote to amended and restated certificate of incorporation and/or trust agreement and will have the discretion our pre-business combination behavior more easily than some other special purpose of our stockholders may pursue remedies against us for any breach of our amended and restated certificate of incorporation which govern our pre-business combination behavior more easily than some other special purpose acquisition companies, and this may increase our ability to complete a business combination with which you do not agree.
+Our initial stockholders, who will collectively beneficially own 20% of our common stock upon the closing of this offering (assuming they do not purchase any units in this offering), may participate in any vote to amend our amended and restated certificate of incorporation and/or trust agreement and will have the discretion to vote in any manner they choose.
+As a result, we may be able to amend the provisions of our amended and restated certificate of incorporation behavior more easily than some other special purpose acquisition companies, and this may increase our ability to complete a business combination with which you do not agree.
 Our stockholders may pursue remedies against us for any breach of our amended and restated certificate of incorporation.